-In his defense, the applicant argued that he had given the impugned statement while reading from a pre-prepared script of his closing statement, and that the his statement was summarised by the president of the trial panel for the record.
-His written script formed part of his closing statement.
-He denied using some colloquial expressions, e.g. that I.P. had “instigated” the politically motivated prosecution and that he had led a criminal enterprise against the applicant.
-However, the applicant accepted that he had stated that I.P. had exerted influence to the witnesses and the initiating of a criminal charge against him.
-He has a reasonable base for his statement because of a handful of reasons, such as a change in the testimony of some of the witnesses; or I.P’s contact with witnesses in the court corridor before the hearings while showing the photographs of the applicant.
+In his defence, the applicant argued that he had given the impugned statement while reading from a pre-prepared script of his closing statement, He denied the use of some colloquial expressions, e.g. that I.P. had “instigated” the politically motivated prosecution and that he had led a criminal enterprise against the applicant.
+However, the applicant accepted that he had stated that I.P. had exerted influence over the witnesses and had initiated a criminal charge against him.
+He argued that he had a reasonable base for his statement because of multiple reasons such as a change in the testimony of some of the witnesses; or I.P.’s contact with witnesses in the court corridor before the hearings while showing them photographs of the applicant.
 In the applicant’s view, I.P. had communicated with one of the victims’ relatives, S.K., who had lodged a criminal charge against the applicant.

 During the defamation proceedings, I.P. explained that he had not attended the hearing on 16 December 2008, but had read applicant's statements in the media.
-As a result of the alleged defamation he had sought medical help and had some problems in other countries.
+As a result of the alleged defamation, he had sought medical help and had some problems in other countries.
 I.P. denied the allegations of the applicant that he had exerted influence on the witnesses in the criminal proceedings against the applicant.
 He also denied any involvement in the television show Istraga, which had dealt with the applicant’s case.

 During the defamation procedure the Municipal Court heard the parties and several witnesses and obtained copies of the relevant records from the County Court.